WildernessLabs/Meadow.ProjectLab/README.md

 ## Pinout Diagram

-Check the diagrams below to see what pins on the Meadow are connected to every peripheral on board:
+Check the diagrams below to see what pins on the Meadow are connected to every peripheral on board and its connectors:
 &nbsp;

 ### Project Lab v1.e